 1. Yes, they’re easy to install, but they’re a pain to use

-Converters aren’t conducive to flow.
+Standing desk converters simply aren’t conducive to flow.
 Here’s why.

 Many standing desk converters wrap the upper monitor level around the lower keyboard level.
 With this design, you may not have enough room to move the mouse without bumping into side supports.
 If you use a wide keyboard, the keyboard level may not be big enough to hold both keyboard and mouse.
 Best-case scenario, your mousing movement will be restricted.
 Worst-case scenario, you won’t even be able to fit your mouse on the lower level.

-At the same time, the upper monitor level is usually too small for both tech and papers.
+At the same time, the upper monitor level is usually too small to hold both tech and papers.
 If you alternate between typing and writing, you may find the multi-level design of a converter irritating because, when you want to write, you’ll have to bend over and use your original desktop.
 The small size of this upper monitor level also means there sometimes isn’t enough room for a second monitor mount.
-And the supporting beams on many converter designs prevent you from clipping a monitor arm to the level’s back edge.
+And the supporting beams on many standing desk converter designs prevent you from clipping a monitor arm to the level’s back edge.
 So in some cases, you won’t be able to get that dual-screen function.

-Converters are unstable at lower heights and have a shaky keyboard tray
+Standing desk converters are unstable at lower heights and have a shaky keyboard tray

 Even with the best standing desk converter, stability is a problem.
 Their keyboard trays are notoriously shaky, and — on Z-designs, specifically — the whole unit is often unstable at lower heights.
 If you are someone who needs sturdiness, be careful to check out all customer reviews because a poorly designed converter is liable to drive you up the wall.